mjpritchard/test-decap-help/content/docs/getting-started/login.md

 ---
 aliases: /article/187-login
-description: This article explains how to login to JASMIN
+description: How to login to JASMIN
 slug: login
 title: How to login
 weight: 100